 In June 2015 Microsoft announced the release of their Xbox Elite Wireless Controller, priced at $149 and with availability starting in October 2015.
 The new controller adds swappable parts that allow gamers to personalize it to fit their needs, preferences and playing style.
 The new parts include 4 bumper pads (under the grips), hair-trigger locks for more precise control and faster firing in FPS games, and a textured rolling pad to replace the standard D-pad.

-Removable Hard Drive
+Removable and External Hard Drives

 Xbox One also offers a 500 GB hard drive, but users cannot replace.
 Xbox One does include two USB ports intended to offer external storage in case console owners use up all 500 GB.
 There is also a 1TB version of the Xbox One that costs $50 extra ($399 total), which is a better choice for gamers seeking more storage space.